estersimkova/ADAventurers_proj/index.md

 # Recreating history from newspaper quotes

+"I go into my Quotebank and all history unrolls before me."

 Thank you for visiting our website!
 We, the ADAventurers, are happy to present the outcome of our project.

 The ADAventurers: Lucas Brunschwig, John Mavrothalassitis, Axelle Piguet, Ester Simkova